bencvt/LibShapeDraw/README-Trident.md

             public MyFluentClass setX(double x) { this.x = x; return this; }
         }

+ +  Added `Timeline.playLoop(boolean reverse)` convenience method, equivalent to `Timeline.playLoop(reverse ?
+RepeatBehavior.REVERSE : RepeatBehavior.LOOP)`.
+    This provides a workaround for internal class name munging (e.g., `RepeatBehavior$REVERSE`) that can occur when decompiling, a frequent thing in Minecraft development.

  +  Finally, LibShapeDraw registers custom property interpolators for its primitive objects (Color, LineStyle, and Vector3).
 This makes it easier to animate these objects, e.g.: